 Millions of people are out of contract and could be getting a better deal on their phone, broadband and pay-TV – are you one of them?

-Three steps to a better deal – click to jump to:
+Three steps to a better deal – click or tap to jump to:

 According to our research, more than 20 million customers are out of their initial contract period, and many of these are paying a lot more for their services than they need to.